sravan1023/1D-harmonic-oscillator-using-PINN-/README.md

 # 1D-harmonic-oscillator-using-PINN-

-This is an physics informed neural network on how a 1D under-damped harmonic oscialltor would work. we have made it into an web-app using streamlit.
+This is an physics informed neural network on how a 1D under-damped harmonic oscillator would work. we have made it into an web-app using streamlit.